fredfeng/CS292C/homework/hw2/README.md

    - the first argument is the equality function for values of type `'k`
    - if the key is found, it will return `Some v`, where `v` is the value associated with the key
    - if the key is not found, it will return `None`
-   - if a dictionary has two entries with the same key (but with possibly different values), then your `lookup` should return the most recently inserted value (i.e., the right-most value).
+   - if a dictionary has two entries with the same key (but with possibly different values), then your `lookup` should return the most recently inserted value (i.e., the left-most value).
 3. `remove_key : ('k -> 'k -> bool) -> 'k -> ('k * 'v) list -> ('k * 'v) list` that will remove a given key from a dictionary (if a dictionary has multiple entries with the same key, then remove all of them).
 4. `remove_value : ('v -> bool) -> ('k * 'v) list -> ('k * 'v) list` that will remove all entries whose values satisfy the given predicate `'v -> bool`.
 5. `dedup : ('k -> 'k -> bool) -> ('k * 'v) list -> ('k * 'v) list` that will remove all duplicate keys from a dictionary, keeping only the most recently inserted value for each key.